tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/pages-templates.md

    Compare `ui.content/src/main/content/META-INF/vault/filter.xml` and `ui.apps/src/main/content/META-INF/vault/filter.xml` to understand the different nodes managed by each module.

+   >[!WARNING]
+   >
+   > In order to ensure consistent deployments for the WKND Reference site, other tutorial branches of the project are setup such that `ui.content` will overwrite any changes in the JCR.
+This is by design, since code/styles will be written for specific policies.

 ## Congratulations! {#congratulations}

 Congratulations, you have just created a new template and page with Adobe Experience Manager Sites.